 Audited all existing content to identify jargon, passive voice and buried critical actions.

-Partnered with immigration attorneys to ensure legal accuracy while applying federal plain language guidelines.
+Partnered with immigration subject matter experts to ensure legal accuracy while applying federal plain language guidelines.

 Developed messaging framework: shorter sentences, active voice, "you" statements, prioritizing critical information and clear calls-to-action.

-Transformed every page to emphasize what users need to do, when, and what happens if they don't—turning compliance requirements into actionable guidance.
+Transformed every page to emphasize what users need to do, when, and what happens if they don't.
+This turned compliance requirements into actionable guidance.

 Facilitated kickoff meeting to align on goals, scope, and what success would look like.

-Created detailed project timeline with milestones tied to fall semester launch deadline.
+Created detailed project timeline with milestones and deadlines.

 Provided weekly updates to project stakeholders and biweekly updates to VP leadership.

-Delivered WordPress-ready files and new information architecture that Digital Services could implement immediately.
+Delivered WordPress-ready files and new information architecture for Digital Services to implement.

 Rewrote 100+ pages applying plain language principles while maintaining legal accuracy.

-Worked iteratively with immigration advisors to ensure compliance requirements remained intact.
+Worked iteratively with immigration advisors to ensure compliance and legal requirements remained intact.

-Developed editorial guidelines, establishing standards for future content updates.
+Developed editorial guidelines, establishing standards for future content updates after this project was completed.

 Prepared all final deliverables for handoff to Digital Services: content audit with migration recommendations, complete rewritten content, and style guide.